"Vardimon is a powerful voice in physical theatre and the daring movements she creates leave scars on the memory” THE GUARDIAN

 "Jasmin Vardimon seems poised to be the next big popular British export" NEW YORK TIMES

-A leading force in British dance theatre for nearly twenty years, Jasmin Vardimon has built a reputation for challenging, exciting and visually stunning dance and continues to add to the body of critically acclaimed, artistically respected yet accessible work both for the company she formed in 1997 and for some of the leading arts institutions she works with across the world.
+A leading force in British dance theatre for twenty years, Jasmin Vardimon has built a reputation for challenging, exciting and visually stunning dance and continues to add to the body of critically acclaimed, artistically respected yet accessible work both for the company she formed in 1998 and for some of the leading arts institutions she works with across the world.

 Born and raised on a Kibbutz in central Israel, she was a member of the Kibbutz Dance Company for five years and in 1995 was awarded the prestigious British Council ‘On the Way to London’ Choreography Award.
 This was to take her on a journey that saw her move to the UK permanently in the late nineties.
 At the same time she founded Jasmin Vardimon Company (previously Zbang) for which she has created some of her most memorable work.
 An Associate Artist at Sadler’s Wells since 2006, Jasmin has also been recognised with the positions of Associate Artist at The Place in 1998 and at Yorkshire Dance as a Partner from 1999 – 2005.